 How to speed up farming

 Maximizing your herb yield by increasing your Herbalism skills rank is a good start, but we can optimize our farming methods even further.
-Like every expansion Battle for Azeroth introduced a handful of nifty items and tools that will speed up your herb farming sessions and are advised to be crafted or purchased directly from the auction house or, if possible, to be crafted for personal need:
+Like every expansion Battle for Azeroth introduced a handful of nifty items and tools that will speed up your farming considerably.
+One of the following three items is advised to be bought from the auction house or, if possible, to be crafted for personal need:

-- [Monel-Hardened Stirrups are crafted by blacksmiths and allow you to gather herbs while mounted (most useful).
+- Monel-Hardened Stirrups are crafted by blacksmiths and allow you to gather herbs while being mounted (most useful as explained later).

-- [Monel-Hardened Hoofplates are crafted by blacksmiths and increase your mount speed by 20%.
+- Monel-Hardened Hoofplates are crafted by blacksmiths and increase your mount speed by 20%.

 Another worthwhile addition to your herbalism setup is an enchanted pair of gloves.
-Depending on your faction you should either get Enchanted Gloves – Zandalari Herbalism] (Horde) or [Enchant Gloves – Kul Tiran Herbalism] (Alliance) to speed up your herb gathering considerably.
-This speed-up results in lowering the herb gathering from 1.5 seconds to 0.5 seconds – quite a decrease wouldn't you agree?
+Depending on your faction you should either get Enchanted Gloves – Zandalari Herbalism or Enchanted Gloves – Kul Tiran Herbalism to speed up your herb plucking considerably.
+This speed-up results in lowering your gathering cast from 1.5 seconds down to 0.5 seconds – quite the decrease wouldn't you agree?

 Farming Akunda's Bite in Vol'dun